Recycling Damaged, Expired and Unwanted Car Seats

 Contact Plasback for further information including where in Hurunui to purchase the bags and collection arrangements.

 Bokashi Composting - Discounted Offer

-As organic waste makes up a considerable proportion of the total waste stream, which ends up being disposed of to landfill, Hurunui Council is encouraging residents, businesses and schools to recycle organic waste by offering bokashi composting kits for a discounted rate.
+As organic waste makes up a considerable proportion of the total waste stream, which ends up being disposed of to landfill, the council is encouraging residents, businesses and schools to recycle organic waste by offering bokashi composting kits at a discounted rate.

 Composting using bokashi is an easy way to recycle food waste to produce a material, which can be used as a ‘slow release’ fertiliser in the garden.
 Bokashi is made from Effective Microorganisms (EM), molasses and plant based materials, such as sawdust, rice bran or wheat bran and it is 100% natural.